honojs/middleware/packages/oidc-auth/README.md

 ## Configuration

-The middleware requires the following variables to be set as either environment variables or by calling `setOidcAuthEnvMiddleware`:
+The middleware requires the following variables to be set as either environment variables or by calling `initOidcAuthMiddleware`:

 | Variable                   | Description                                                                                                                                                       | Default Value                          |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------- |